Nike Design Exploration Presents Nike Sports Research Lab

 THE NSRL SERIES

-For more than forty years, Nike has listened to athletes' needs to inspire innovative designs.
-Today, Nike Sports Research Lab is analysing athletes' data to pinpoint problems and invent never-before-seen solutions.
+For more than forty years, Nike has listened to athletes’ needs to inspire innovative designs.
+Today, Nike Sports Research Lab is analyzing athletes’ data to pinpoint problems and invent never-before-seen solutions.

 Aurora Bomber

-The Aurora Bomber glows brightest at night, using a glow-in-the-dark material that can hold and retain light—apply the head of a torch to the exterior of the jacket to draw patterns or document your latest PR.
+The Aurora Bomber glows brightest at night, using a glow-in-the-dark material that can hold and retain light — apply the head of a flashlight to the exterior of the jacket to draw patterns or document your latest PR.

 Transform Jacket

-The Transform Jacket lives up to its name, delivering an all-in-one experience with modular construction, water-resistant features, removable insulation and a fully packable design.
-The jacket's down-filled pillows can be removed and stored once your body has acclimatised, making multiple layers a thing of the past.
+The Transform Jacket lives up to its name, delivering an all-in-one experience with modular construction, water-resistant features, removable insulation, and a fully packable design.
+The jacket’s down-filled pillows can be removed and stored once your body has acclimatized, making multiple layers a thing of the past.